thegamecracks/ministatus/README.md

 the hostname directly.
 If the query port is 0 and no `SRV` record exists, or the game type doesn't support `SRV` records, the query is invalidated.
 `SRV` records are never used if an explicit game / query port is provided.

+### Downtime Detection

+After a query fails once, displays won't immediately report the server as `Offline 🔴`, but will instead show an intermediary `Online 🟡` status and continue to present the last known player count and list.

+If the server responds within two queries, the status re-appears as `Online 🟢` and the player list is updated like normal.
+However, if three consecutive queries fail, the status returns `Offline 🔴` and downtime alerts are sent.
+The next time the query succeeds, the status will return online and a corresponding alert will be sent.

+Player graphs will avoid rendering `Online 🟡` intermediary datapoints, reducing outliers that cause "spikes" in the graph.

 ### Refresh Intervals